tacman/mailtrap/sfcasts/outline/outline.md

 ## Demo our Webhook

 - First, switch `MAILER_DSN` back to your production DSN
+- Set `global_from_email` to an email on your configured Mailtrap domain
 - Start/stop Symfony CLI server
 - We need to expose our local server to the internet
   - I'm going to use ngrok: https://ngrok.com/